 Changing Your Appearance Won't Change The Way People Treat You

-It may sound really stupid, but as someone who was always self-conscious of her nose on dates with new people, I put almost all of the failed ones down to it.
+It may sound really stupid, but as someone who was always self-conscious of their nose on dates with new people, I put almost all of the failed ones down to it.
 I'd find myself half-covering it with my sleeve and even make comments about it to break the ice, even though there was no need.
+"I'm Greek!
+Can't you tell by my crooked nose?
+HAHA."

 It'll Never Be Completely Perfect